West Bay Beaches

 Public toilets are available behind the shingle ridge of east beach, at the main car park to the left of the mini roundabout when entering the town and also at the south-western corner of the inner harbour, behind the Harbour Master's office on the Mound.
 Baby changing facilities are provided.
 There are also disabled toilets, accessed by a radar key.
 If you don’t have a key, registered disabled can apply for their own key through their local health authority.

-Note that dogs are not permitted on East Beach and West Beach between 1st May and 30th September.
-However, they are permitted on the East Cliff Beach area and West Cliff Beach at all times but must be kept under reasonable control and not become a nuisance to other beach users.
-Access is by the path alongside East Cliff or down steps from the Promenade to West Cliff Beach.
-The whole of West Bay also operates a clean zone, regularly patrolled by wardens.
-Dog owners who do not clean up can face fines of up to £1,000.
+Dogs are not permitted on East Beach and West Beach during the summer months between 1st May and 30th September.
+They are permitted during the winter months between 1st October and 30th April.
+Dogs are permitted on the East Cliff Beach area and West Cliff Beach at all times, whereby access is by the path alongside East Cliff or down steps from the Promenade to West Cliff Beach.
+On the permitted beaches, dogs can be off the lead but must be kept under reasonable control and not become a nuisance to other beach users.
+The whole of West Bay also operates a clean zone regularly patrolled by wardens, whereby dogs must be kept on a lead not exceeding 2 metres (6ft 6ins).
+Dog owners who do not clean up their dog's faeces, including the beaches, will incur an on the spot fine of £100 and can face further fines of up to £1,000.
 Bins are provided.
+Not having suitable equipment to clear up faeces will not be accepted as an excuse.

 • Guide & Assistance Dogs